1924 United States presidential election in Virginia

 During the prolonged national convention, Virginia delegates supported favorite son Senator Carter Glass, who had virtually no support elsewhere.
 Ultimately the nomination went to a compromise candidate in Wall Street lawyer and former United States Ambassador to the United Kingdom John W. Davis of West Virginia.
 Although West Virginia was a border state whose limited African-American population had not been disenfranchised, Davis did share the extreme social conservatism of Southern Democrats of his era; he supported poll taxes and opposed women's suffrage.
 In addition, Davis, like Coolidge, favored strictly limited government.
 At the same time a progressive third-party run was predicted as early as winter 1923–24, and ultimately Wisconsin Senator Robert M. La Follette would be nominated by the “Committee for Progressive Political Action”.

 Neither Davis, La Follette, nor Republican nominee, incumbent President Calvin Coolidge campaigned in the state, which was always viewed as certain to go for Davis after having voted Democratic at every election since 1876.
 A Digest poll at the end of October, which included votes for some candidates not on the ballot, had Davis winning by 22.5 percentage points, a figure which understated his final margin of 29.69 points or a 6.22-point improvement from James M. Cox in 1920.
 Progressive Party candidate La Follette would relegate Davis to third in twelve states and carry his home state of Wisconsin, but had very little appeal amongst Virginia's restricted electorate, reaching double digits in only four counties and six independent cities.
 Overall Virginia was La Follette's sixth-weakest state (Note: This excludes Louisiana where La Follette was not on the ballot at all, though he received an undocumented number of votes as a write-in candidate.) after South Carolina, North Carolina, Mississippi, Tennessee and Rhode Island.

-Until 2016, this was the last presidential election where a Democrat carried Virginia without winning the presidency.
-This was the last time that a Democrat who lost the popular vote has carried the state until 2024, a hundred years later.
+Until 2016, this was the last time a Democrat carried Virginia without winning the presidency.
+This was also the last time that a Democrat who lost the nationwide popular vote won the state until 2024, a hundred years later.
+This was also the last time that a Democrat won Virginia and a Republican won neighboring West Virginia until 2008, 84 years later.